Questions about the Filmscanner Reflecta DigitDia 4000/5000/6000

 Another element that influences the image quality is the frame.
 Glass-framed slides provide a worse image quality by nature, as the glass plates lead to light loses, provoke newton-rings or even small air bubbles or traces of mould.
 Moreover, strongly curvatured slides lead to a worse image quality, as the autofocus is only used on one level and the depth of field of the scanner does not compensate the complete curvature (see chapter Curvature).
 The best is to change the frame of glass-framed slides and strongly curvatured slides before the scanning in order to get the best possible quality.

-What has to be considered in the purchase of a Reflecta DigitDia?
+What has to be considered at the purchase of a Reflecta DigitDia?

 The DigitDia 5000 is a magazine-scanner that is sold by the producer Reflecta as a complete package.
 Beside the scanner, all the necessary cables as also the simple scan software Cyberview are included in the scope of delivery.
 Also a version of Adobe® Photoshop® Elements for the later image processing is part of the standard scope of delivery.
 I emphasize the term standard-scope of delivery, as some sellers remove the Photoshop®-CD and sell it separatedely in order to be able to offer the DigitDia to a cheaper price.